allegheny-computer-science-101-f2020/final/final.md

 }
 ```

 - (a) Perform a "recursion trace" to explain the Java method calls that would take place if a main method called this method with the input of `4`.
-That is, show each step of the recursive call until it reaches the base case, including the input of each call.
+That is, show each step of the method execution, including each recursive call with input argument until it reaches the base case.

   TODO

 - (b) What is the worst case time complexity of the `factorial` method?

   TODO

-- **6\.
+**6\.
 [12 points]** It is possible to implement an `ArrayList` that contains `n` elements and is realized by a fixed-size array.
 Using the big-Oh notation, furnish the worst-case time complexity for the following `ArrayList` methods.
 Provide justification for the chosen worst-case time complexity.

 - (a) size()